davdroman/swiftui-navigation-transitions/README.md

 ## Overview

-As opposed reinventing entire navigation components in order to customize its transitions, `NavigationTransitions` ships as a simple set of 2 modifiers that can be applied directly to SwiftUI's very own first-party navigation components.
+Instead of reinventing entire navigation components in order to customize its transitions, `NavigationTransitions` ships as a simple set of 2 modifiers that can be applied directly to SwiftUI's very own first-party navigation components.

 ### The Basics